k0s3r40/SolarTracker/README.md

 # SolarTracker
-An Arduino solar tracking system
+An Arduino solar tracking system created by DayOff